Research Lecturer in the Biomedical Engineering and Neuroscience research program at MARCS Institute

-He has extensive experience in the design, development, test and commercialization of medical devices (bio-potentials recording in particular).
-He has contributed to device design and spin-out of three start-up companies, all operating in the field of bio-instrumentation devices.
-During the past eight years he has worked towards the achievement of unobtrusive patient monitoring, successfully designing two ultra-high input impedance amplifiers suitable for passive dry (textile, rubber) electrodes.
-His demonstrated track record includes eight PCT patents, more than forty scientific publications and successful international cooperation in the area of bio-signal processing.
+He has extensive experience in the design, development, test and commercialization of medical devices (bio-potential recording in particular).
+He has contributed to device design and spin-out of two start-up companies, both operating in the field of bio-instrumentation devices.
+During the past seven years he has worked towards the achievement of unobtrusive patient monitoring, successfully designing two ultra-high input impedance amplifiers suitable for passive dry (textile, rubber) electrodes.
+His demonstrated track record includes seven PCT patents, scientific publication and successful international cooperation in the area of bio-signal processing.

-In 2015 Dr. Gargiulo joined the Bioelectronics & Neuroscience Research Program at The MARCS Institute in the role of Research Lecturer (promoted Senior in 2017) stepping up from the role of Post-doctoral research fellow.
+In 2015 Associate Professor Gargiulo joined the Bioelectronics & Neuroscience Research Program at The MARCS Institute in the role of Research Lecturer stepping up from the role of Post-doctoral research fellow.
 His research interests involve investigating the modelling of bio-signal sources and to the development of faster and more accurate diagnostic tools for cardiovascular diseases.
-His recent works into this field produced: 1) a novel electrocardiography (ECG) device which aims to increase the diagnostic power of the ECG removing a systematic error that is known affects all the recordings almost since its inception without disrupting the current practice; 2) novel means to monitor non-invasively and continuously cardiac stroke volume (amount of blood displaced by the human heart) and peripheral blood flow.
-All of these devices are currently under clinical trial with partner hospitals and research institutes.

 - Cardiovascular monitoring

 - Biomedical Instrumentation

 - Ph.D in Biomedical instrumentation and Biomedical data analysis, University of Bologna (Italy)